bcgov/bcbb-gitops-docs/docs/04-gitops.md

       selfHeal: true
 ```

-Instead due to constraints the application manifest is currently:
+Instead, due to constraints in the BC Private Cloud environment the application manifest is currently:

 ```yaml
 apiVersion: argoproj.io/v1alpha1